Kristina01111000/Drws_site/README.md

 - Show my mom the video, ask a few other people about it
 - Make administrator get alerted when people make comments -> switch admin dr w account
 - Make chats for other people that sound good, 2 to 3 people
-- In quiz capitalize element names, put elements in order in quiz answers